-An NHS Trust has transformed its security and surveillance system to improve patient safety and future-proof security across multiple sites.
+An NHS Foundation Trust has transformed its security and surveillance system to improve patient safety and future-proof security across multiple sites.

-Consolidating the surveillance of five hospitals across two campuses and multiple clinics and child-care facilities into a unified Synergy surveillance solution will improve resilience while creating efficiencies and security enhancements for an NHS Trust.
+Consolidating the surveillance of five hospitals across two campuses and multiple clinics and child-care facilities into a unified Synergy surveillance solution will improve resilience while creating efficiencies and security enhancements for an NHS Foundation Trust.

 Almost 900 IP cameras across the sites will be monitored from the control room, providing 24/7 coverage of the facilities.
 In addition, individual sites will have localised recording capabilities, with a failover server deployed at one site to ensure coverage continuity in the event of a major incident.

 The new system will give the Trust security team access to enhanced surveillance capabilities such as dynamic mapping, which allows users to overlay camera locations with street maps and internal floor plans and secure real-time evidence sharing via a Cloud Evidence Locker.
 The latter will support efficient collaboration with local police – an essential factor for busy city hospitals.

 The Trust will use BriefCam's video analytics technology through a Synergy integration.
 As well as supporting day-to-day security monitoring, it is anticipated that analytics will help with patient safety applications, for example, locating lost or vulnerable patients without manually reviewing hours of footage.

 Automatic number plate recognition will also form part of the new system, enabling the Trust to identify flagged vehicles, find witnesses and support the police with on-site incidents.